-As more consumers move to digital channels of communication with their retailer, the costs of implementation are likely to fall.
+As more consumers move to digital channels of communication with their retailer, the costs of implementation are likely to fall, although it is recognised that there is still a cost associated with digital communications.
 For smaller retailers, digital customers in many cases outnumber mail out customers and the trend to digital is growing for those larger retailers who still have a significant mail out requirement.